Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/设计/Monotype/Featured Article/Is it time to rethink how creative work gets done_.md

   <div class="component-quote">
           <div class="quote-Text">
         <span class="quote-Text-first-letter">“</span>
                   <span>Finding a quiet place to get in your zone and do some in-depth designing is so much easier at home than at the office.
-And I say that as a parent of a 5- and 7-year old.<span class="quote-Text-last-letter">”</span></span>
+And I say that as a parent of a 5- and 7-year old.</span>
+                <span class="quote-Text-last-letter">”</span>
       </div>
               <div class="citation">
                       <div class="clearfix text-formatted field field--name-field-quote-by field--type-text-long field--label-hidden field__items">